 constructor(

-options: IntersectionObserverInit | ResizeObserverOptions = {}
+options?: IntersectionObserverInit | ResizeObserverOptions

 ) {

-this.observer = 'root' in options
+this.observer = ('root' in (options ?? {}))

-? new IntersectionObserver(callback as any, options)
+? new IntersectionObserver(callback as IntersectionObserverCallback, options as IntersectionObserverInit)

-: new ResizeObserver(callback as any);
+: new ResizeObserver(callback as ResizeObserverCallback);

 }